HomeLatest NewsGas Leak near Delhi School: Students rushed to hospitals in Tughlakabad, now being handed over to parents

 Gas Leak near Delhi School: At least 200 girls were rushed to a hospital from their school on Saturday morning after a gas leak from a nearby container depot

-In major a mishap, at least 200 girls were rushed to a hospital from their school on Saturday morning after a from a nearby container depot.
+In major a mishap, at least 200 girls were rushed to a hospital from their on Saturday morning after a gas leak from a nearby container depot.
 “Around 100 students were admitted to the Majeedia Hospital and 62 at Batra Hospital, in addition to smaller groups that were sent to other medical facilities,” said a police officer to reporter.
 Gas leak near school left some student unconscious and others with nausea and irritation in eyes

 According to reports, the students were in their classrooms at the Rani Jhansi school, close to the Tughalakabad container depot from where the chemical leak is suspected to have been originated.